capsabogdan/Project-MLOps/reports/README.md

 --- For our project we developed 2 images: training, and inference.
 We have created a Docker File for training the model.
 The TRAINING container is set up to run the hydra configuration.
 Thus, it trains the model with hyperparameters in config on train data,
     saves the model and evaluates it on test data.
-Its entrypoint is ENTRYPOINT ["python", "-u", "src/models/train_model.py", "hydra.job.chdir=False"] and the container gets triggered in VertexAI whenever we have a merge from Dev to Test.
+Its entrypoint is ENTRYPOINT ["python", "-u", "src/models/train_model.py", "hydra.job.chdir=False"] the image is built on PR from TEST to MASTER, once the image is built the training container can be run with the VERTEX AI with a specific config file that we have set up and can be changed.

 The INFERENCE container is encapsulating the Fast API.
 To run the container we are running *docker run -p 80:80 <image>*.
 This allowed us to easily test the model predictions, by sending HTTP requests.